Skip to Content

 We’d gotten lukewarm feedback on Williamsburg* from a few friends before leaving.
 But we enjoyed it and got a lot out of it.
 Here’s what I think made a difference for us:

-Kids ages: Coming out of second grade, Tiny Traveler was finally old enough to understand and be interested in history.
+Kids ages: Coming out of second grade, Tiny Traveler was finally old enough to have had some history in school and to be interested in seeing it come to life this way.
 We brought with us a great book, If You Lived at the Time of the American Revolution, which provided age-appropriate context for what she was seeing and hearing.

-I wouldn’t recommend visiting Williamsburg with kids younger than 7; I think too much would go over their heads.
+I wouldn’t recommend visiting Williamsburg with kids younger than 7.
+Young kids might be entertained but too much of the content would go over their heads.

 Tickets: You can walk around Williamsburg for free (and go into the stores and taverns), and quite a bit happens outside in public.
-But if you’re going to take the time and expense to visit with kids 7 or older, it’s worth making room in your budget for tickets.
+But if you’re going to take the time and expense to visit with kids 7 or older, it’s worth making room in your budget to buy tickets.

 Not-to-miss: Every morning a local resident stands on his steps and reads the Declaration of Independence town-crier style.